Jebel Faya: Assemblage B / AH V

+Assemblage C / AH VI

 Dated to approximately 125,000 years ago.
 Recovered tools include small hand axes, foliates, end scrapers and sidescrapers, and denticulates.
 Evidence of the Levallois production technique is unique to Assemblage C.

 Stone tools are thought to have been associated with Homo sapiens living in Africa at that time, and this shows that modern sapiens may have expanded Africa more quickly than thought.

+AH VII

+Has been dated to approximately 170,000 years ago.
+Recovered tools share typological and technological similarities with Assemblage C/AH VI.

+Assemblage D

+Has been dated to approximately 210,000 years ago.
+Due to small number of finds, typological characterisation of the tools from Assemblage D is currently not available.

-Paleolithic Assemblages D and E are also present, but have not been discussed in detail due to a small number of finds.
+Paleolithic Assemblage E is also present, but has not been discussed in detail due to a small number of finds.

-Neolithic levels
+Late Palaeolithic levels

-The Neolithic levels at FAY-NE1 consist of approximately 1 meter of sediment.
-A layer of sand above Assemblage A seals the Neolithic context from the Paleolithic.
-This layer contains Faya arrowheads and shell fragments, dated to about 9500 years BP.
+The layer directly overlying the Paleolithic sequence has previously been attributed to the Neolithic period.
+This layer contains so-called Faya points (arrowheads) and shell fragments, dated to about 9,500 years BP.
 Hans-Peter Uerpmann and his colleagues attribute these artifacts to the first reoccupation of the site since its last abandonment in the Paleolithic.
-The layers above this sand level are less distinct and have not provided significant information about late Neolithic occupation.
+Since there is no evidence for animal domestication, a key element of the local Neolithic, neither here in Faya nor in other synchroneous sites, the classification of this layer has changed.
+Layers above this Late Palaeolithic level are less distinct and have not provided significant information about later prehistoric occupation.